 Facts and stats about SiteGround – Here’s some interesting stats about SiteGround.

-- SiteGround have data centres in three Continents.
-USA, Europe and Asia.
+- SiteGround have data centers in three Continents.
+USA, Europe, and Asia.

-- From my own findings, I’ve managed to achieve 100% uptime from SiteGround in the last 20 months.
-Woop woop!
+- From my own findings, I’ve managed to achieve 100% uptime from SiteGround in the last 36 months.
+Woop, woop!

-Final words – SiteGround isn’t cheap once again, and if you join them at a discount rate, don’t expect that discount to continue when you renew your hosting service with them in a year’s time.
-I certainly noticed how my hosting bill went up by a whopping $100 in the second year.
+Final words – I’ll remind you that SiteGround isn’t a cheap option, and if you join them at a discount rate, don’t expect that discount to continue when you renew your hosting service with them in a year’s time.
+I certainly noticed how my hosting bill went up by a whopping $80 in the second year.

 That being said, I recommend them wholeheartedly!

-If you don’t mind paying a little bit more for peace of mind web hosting, leaving you to get on to do that one thing.
-Build your blog or your business as you should be.
+If you don’t mind paying a little bit more for peace of mind web hosting, then get with SiteGround.
+Let them take care of hosting your site securely so that you can get on with what’s important, building your blog or online business.

-I personally give SiteGround a respectable 4.7 Stars out of 5 Stars.
+I personally give SiteGround a respectable 4.7 out of 5.

 Wrapping things up!

-Whether you choose to use a house hold name web hosting company, or an independent company to host your WordPress website, there’s a few things you have to keep in mind as I’ve outlined in this post.
+Whether you choose to use a house hold name web hosting company like Bluehost, or an independent company like SiteGround to host your WordPress website, there’s a few things you have to keep in mind as I’ve outlined in this post.

 Don’t just go for the cheapest option and be done with it, don’t go for the most popular provider because that’s what everyone else is doing.

-If you have any questions, please don’t hesitate to ask me in the comment section below, or drop me an email.
+If you have any questions, please don’t hesitate to ask me in the comment section below, or drop me an email here.

 The best of luck 🙂